amwebexpert/ws-poker-planning/README.md

 - ws://localhost:8080/ws

-## Production deployment(s)
+## WSPokerPlanning server production deployment

-The app is a pure Node.js implementation so it's easy to deploy on public cloud engines like [Heroku](https://heroku.com/).
+The `ws-poker-planning` server is a pure `Node.js` backend app that can be easyly deployed on public cloud engines like [Heroku](https://heroku.com/).
 You can deploy and start the app locally for testing purpose, but if you want real live web sockets support we suggest a deployment on:

 - your own enterprise internal servers where all your VPN connected users can see the running server
-- cloud solutions providers like AWS, GCP or Azure
+- cloud solutions providers like `AWS`, `GCP`, `Azure`...

-As a proof of concept I've deployed the app at `ws-poker-planning.herokuapp.com` but starting November 28, 2022, free Heroku Dynos plans will no longer be available, so the following server will be shut down permanently:
+As a proof of concept the app has been deployed at the following location: `ws-poker-planning.herokuapp.com`.
+However starting November 28, 2022, free Heroku Dynos plans will no longer be available, so this deployment server will be shut down permanently.
+We strongly suggest to deploy it on your own internal server because:

-- ws-poker-planning.herokuapp.com
+- all your poker planning sessions are going to be private (only visible through your VPN for instance)
+- you can still take advantages of the full poker planning client app (see below) since the hostname and port are just a configuration

 ## Full poker planning client app